What Is Spiritual Abuse in Marriage & How to Heal

 You can begin to heal by caring for yourself with a healthy diet and regular exercise.
 Find activities you enjoy, and make time for them throughout your week.

-Watch this video to learn the true meaning of self-care:
+Watch this helpful video to learn the true meaning of self-care:

 5. Contact your local domestic violence shelter